yeraydiazdiaz/sublime-rest-client/README.md

-# Sublime REST
+# Sublime REST Client

-An HTTP REST client plugin for Sublime Text 4 inspired by the amazing [REST Client](https://marketplace.visualstudio.com/items?itemName=humao.rest-client) extension for VSCode.
+An HTTP client plugin for Sublime Text 4 inspired by the amazing [REST Client](https://marketplace.visualstudio.com/items?itemName=humao.rest-client) extension for VSCode.

+**Note**: This project requires Sublime Text 4, leveraging its more recent embedded Python version 3.8.8, supported by the amazing [`urllib3`](https://urllib3.readthedocs.io/en/latest/) with all its security guarantees.

 ## Development